chupakabr/ProgressingView/README.md

 ```ruby
 pod 'ProgressingView'
 ```

+Alternatively you can embed the library straight into your project by copying the ProgressingView.swift file.

 ## Usage

 Drop a View onto your storyboard, change the class to ProgressingView and start configuring your ProgressingView.